Profit Shifting of Multinational Corporations Worldwide: Methodology for estimating profit shifting

 In addition to various semi-elasticity model specifications, we estimate the scale of profit shifting based on profit misalignment.
 The misalignment model applies basic arithmetic to the data to observe how well the location of reported profits are aligned with the location of economic activity, typically approximated by a combination of labour (measured using wages and employees), capital (often approximated with tangible assets) and revenue.
 Profit misalignment is then calculated as the difference between reported profits ($\pi$) and estimated theoretical profits (($\hat{p}$)).
 In our version of this method, and as in equation \ref{eq:red}, we calculate $\hat{p}$ giving 25\% of the weight to employees, 25\% of the weight to wages, and 50\% of the weight to unrelated party revenues (eq. \ref{eq:misaligned}).
 Since the majority of profits are shifted towards a small number of tax havens, the exact formula has little impact on the aggregated estimation of profit shifting, although can affect the results for individual countries (which we explore in section \ref{sec:robustness}).

 Profit shifting is again calculated as the difference between booked profits and the estimated profits (eq. \ref{eq:diff}).
 In a pure misalignment model, the sum of profit shifting is equal to zero ($\sum{\hat{S_i}} = 0$ and $\Delta P_i = \hat{S_i}$).
-We, however, add one extra constraint, similarly to \citet{oecdTaxChallengesArising2020}.
+We, however, add one extra constraint, similarly to \textcite{oecdTaxChallengesArising2020}.
 We set the profit misalignment of all foreign observations (pairs of reporting and investment countries where the reporting and investment countries are different) with a tax rate higher than 25\% to zero, since we assumed that an MNC would not shift profits to a country with a tax rate over 25\%.
-This corrects for extreme outliers, such as the high profits of Bermudian companies in Peru and high profits of MNCs in resource-rich countries compared with the economic activity in the countries.
+This corrects for extreme outliers, such as the high profits of of MNCs in resource-rich countries compared with the economic activity in the countries.
 In order to ensure that $\sum{\Delta P_i} = 0$, we redistribute the profits as in section \ref{sec:methodology_real}.

+The logarithmic and misalignment models have different advantages.
+The logarithmic model explicitly models the observed extremely non-linear relationship between profits and tax rates (Fig. \ref{fig:profit_employee_etr}), and as such provides an estimate on the tax semi-elasticities (which we later visualize in Figures ~\ref{fig:elasticity_us} and ~\ref{fig:elasticity_oecd}).
+In contrast, the misalignment model provides a better estimate of the origin and destination countries of profit shifting because it takes into consideration the current distribution of profits.
+The logarithmic model is agnostic to this fact, and redistributes the profits only as a function of the location of economic activity.